GuZhuoning/GuZhuoning.github.io/_pages/about.md

   - Major in Geographic Information Science $~~~~~$ GPA: 4.0/4.0 (Rank 1/61)

 # 📝 Publications
+-  **Gu, Z.**, Chen, J., Chen, Y., Qiu, Y., Zhu, X., &amp Chen.
+X. "Agri-Fuse: A novel spatiotemporal fusion method designed for agricultural scenarios with diverse phenological changes". ***Remote Sensing of Environment***, accepted.

 <div class='paper-box'><div class='paper-box-image'><div><img src='images/flowchart.png' alt="sym" width="100%"></div></div>
 <div class='paper-box-text' markdown="1">

-[Agri-Fuse: A novel spatiotemporal fusion method designed for agricultural scenarios with diverse phenological changes] <br>
-**Gu, Z.**, Chen, J., Chen, Y., Qiu, Y., Zhu, X., & Chen.
-X <br>

-Accepted by *Remote Sensing of Environment* on October 19, 2023
+- Synthesized remote sensing images with high spatial and temporal resolution, especially for agricultural regions with diverse phenological changes.
 - **Background**: Acquiring high-spatial-resolution images of the key phenological period from a single satellite platform remains challenging due to its short duration and synchronization with the rainy season.
-Therefore, we synthesized remote sensing images with high spatial and temporal resolution, especially for agricultural regions with diverse phenological changes.
+However, previous data fusion methods that synthesize high-quality remote sensing data fail to reconstruct high-spatial-resolution images of key phenological periods in agricultural scenarios.
-- **Methodology**: We developed an innovative algorithm, Agri-Fuse, that emphasizes change information.
+- **Methodology**: An innovative algorithm, Agri-Fuse, was developed to highlight phenological change information.
 Using category-based regression with the constraint of the unmixing model, the phenological change relationship of each type of change was solved.
+- **Results**: Outperformed three benchmarks and one state-of-the-art algorithm, and improved the overall accuracy of crop classification from 88% to 92%, demonstrating its significant potential in agricultural applications.
 </div>
 </div>

-- [Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet](https://github.com), A, B, C, **CVPR 2020**

 # 🎖 Honors and Awards
 - *2022, 2023* Second-class scholarship (Top 5% granted by BNU)